Uganda - Bwindi National Park

 Bwindi National Park is located in south-western Uganda in East Africa.
 The park is part of the Bwindi

 Impenetrable Forest, and is situated along the Democratic Republic of Congo border next to the Virunga

 National Park and on the edge of the western Rift Valley.
 It comprises 331 square kilometres of jungle

 forests and contains both montane and lowland forest and is accessible only on foot.

 Of Uganda's forested reserves, Bwindi National Park is best known for its superb gorilla tracking, but it

-also provides a refuge to elephant, chimpanzee, monkeys and various small antelope, as well as 23 bird
+also provides a refuge to elephants, chimpanzees, monkeys and various small antelopes, as well as 23 bird

 species restricted to the Albertine Rift.